As an alumni relations department, do you often ask yourself, “how to network with alumni”?

 Pro Tip: Introduce yourself at the beginning of the email.
 This shows that the email isn’t sent by a bot but composed by a human– thus improving click-through rates.

-How do you email an alumnus?
+How do you email an alumni association member?

 The right email can drive action from your alumni and motivate them to